This week is National Patient Safety Awareness Week.

 Falls are also more common with seniors, and if you fall once, you are more susceptible to another one.
 There are many risk factors that may contribute to a fall.
 As your risk factors increase, so does your probability for falling.
 Check out this informative post from the CDC regarding safety and falls.

-When you work with a patient in their home, you have a great opportunity to provide individualized education, which can help improve medication safety, prevention of falls, and prevention of hospitalization.
+When you work with a senior, especially in their home, you have a great opportunity to provide personalized education, which can help improve medication safety, prevention of falls, and prevention of hospitalization.
 If you are a senior or family caregiver, make sure to talk with your physician to see if home health care is appropriate, if you have any home or health safety concerns.

 When a patient has a change in health via new illness or recent hospitalization, their health safety may be at an increased risk.